meltyourface/blank/posts/Pathworkings/Opening-and-Closing-Mantras-for-Spiritual-Practices/index.md

 **Visualization**: Visualize the presence of your chosen guardian deity or guides, manifesting in the sacred space to accompany and protect you during your practice.

-Physical Gesture: Bring your palms together at your heart center, signifying devotion, respect, and humility to the guardian spirits.
+**Physical Gesture**: Bring your palms together at your heart center, signifying devotion, respect, and humility to the guardian spirits.

 Main Mantras: